wikimedia/labs-tools-maintain-kubeusers/README.md

 1. Start minikube with `minikube start --kubernetes-version=1.15.5 --extra-config=apiserver.runtime-config=settings.k8s.io/v1alpha1=true --extra-config=apiserver.enable-admission-plugins=PodSecurityPolicy,PodPreset`.
 It
    will fail to finish initializing because PodSecurityPolicy complicates everything until the next step.
-2. Run `kubectl apply -f <path to operations/puppet>/modules/toolforge/files/k8s/psp/base-pod-security-policies.yaml` to establish a PSP for the admin systems.
+2. Run `kubectl apply -k deployments/test` to establish a PSP for the admin systems as well as the other k8s resources needed for the tests.
-3. Test that your minikube is now happy by running `kubectl get pods -n kube-system` and `kubectl get nodes`
+3. Test that your minikube's basic system is now happy by running `kubectl get pods -n kube-system` and `kubectl get nodes`
 4. In that shell or opening another one with `minikube ssh`, create the directory you will need to stand in for NFS (just so the app can write to something). `sudo mkdir /data/project`